South Park Landfill

 - Long term monitoring: A Landfill Site Coordinator (or similar arrangement) must be designated to perform the long-term monitoring required to ensure the cleanup action is meeting cleanup standards.

-These Enforcement Orders will go into effect at the end of the comment period.
+These legal agreements will go into effect at the end of the comment period.
 Ecology will consider all comments received during this public comment period and may make changes to the documents.
 If the documents require significant changes, we will hold another public comment period.

 Why this cleanup matters